Teesville

 Teesville is an area in the borough of Redcar and Cleveland, North Yorkshire, England.
+It is part of Greater Eston, which includes the area and the settlements of Eston, Normanby, South Bank, Teesville and part of Ormesby.

+Demographics

 A ward covering the area had a population of 6,517 at the 2011 census.
-It is part of Greater Eston, which includes the area and the settlements of Eston, Normanby, South Bank, Teesville and part of Ormesby.

 Politics

 Teesville is part of the Redcar constituency in the House of Commons.

-2015 local elections results
+2023 local elections results

-In the 2015 local elections, the following members were returned to Redcar and Cleveland Borough Council:
+In the 2023 local elections, the following members were returned to Redcar and Cleveland Borough Council:

 Municipal buildings

-The town hall of Teesville was used by the Eston Urban District council from 1961 to 1968.
+Eston Town Hall, in Teesville, was used by the Eston Urban District council from 1961 to 1968.
 When the County Borough of Teesside was abolished in 1974, the Borough of Langbaurgh, as part of the secord tier of local government within Cleveland County, used the town hall for the borough.
 The borough changed its name in 1988 to Langbaurgh-on-Tees and, as a unitary authority, after the abolition of Cleveland County, to Redcar and Cleveland in 1996.

-The building departed from the neo-gothic of town halls in the area, having a modern 1960's design.
+The building departed from the neo-Gothic style of town halls in the area, having a modern 1960's design.
 The town hall closure also provided an environmental boost, as it was the authority's worst-performing building for carbon dioxide emissions.

 It was demolished in 2012; civic facilities were relocated nearby.
 The political meetings took place at Inspire 2 Learn, formerly Eston's City Learning Centre, also in Teesville, on Normanby Road.

 The leader and deputy leader's office, together with offices for political groups, were temporarily moved there until new facilities become available within the £31 million Redcar Leisure & Community Heart scheme.
 In addition, the mayor's office was temporarily relocated to Redcar's Kirkleatham Museum, before also switching to Redcar centre in 2013.